 - Not all data columns make optimal dimensions.
 Only include the columns that represent the dimensions you want to see in your PowerMetric.

 - Rename columns (optional, depending on the PowerMetric's purpose and proposed audience).

 - Don’t “over-prepare” your data.
 For example, unnecessary grouping or aggregation of your modelled data prevents you from accessing a PowerMetric's flexible ability to display varying levels of granularity.

 - Use formulas to manipulate and optimize your data.
 Using a formula to group your data into categories (or buckets) can bring simplicity and clarity to your PowerMetric.
 For example, grouping large sets of individual numbers into ranges of numbers will simplify your presentation.
 A clearer message is a more powerful message.

 - Transform multiple columns into smart, combined dimensions, for example, concatenate a first name column and a last name column into a name column.

 Don't be afraid to start over!

 Great PowerMetrics aren’t necessarily built on the first try.
 Creating meaningful PowerMetrics is often an iterative process.
-The process of creating a PowerMetric is fast and easy so, if you create and explore a PowerMetric and it’s not what you want it to be, don’t be afraid to delete it.
-Return to your data source and either edit it further or choose a new data source before creating your next version of the PowerMetric.
+The creation process is fast and easy so, if you create and explore a PowerMetric and it’s not what you want it to be, don’t be afraid to delete it.
+Return to your data source and either edit it further or choose a new data source before creating your next version.
 If you build a PowerMetric and a dimension isn’t useful, then remove it.
 Less is usually more and there’s almost always a different dimension you can add that will have greater value.

-The only exception to deleting a PowerMetric and starting over is if the PowerMetric includes stored history that’s not available anywhere else.
+The only exception to deleting a PowerMetric and starting over is if it includes stored history that’s not available anywhere else.